 Lutein and zeaxanthin are phytochemicals that give fruits and vegetables their yellow and orange hues.
 You can also find them in abundance in egg yolks.

 Lutein and zeaxanthin act as powerful antioxidants that help protect your body against free radicals.
 Too many free radicals can trigger cell damage that leads to diseases like cancer and age-related cognitive decline.

-But lutein and zeaxanthin are especially good for your eyes.
+But lutein and zeaxanthin are especially good for your eyes [*].

-Eggs are also incredibly bioavailable, so you won’t just get a decent dose of antioxidants, you’ll get a dose your body can absorb and use[*].
+Eggs are also incredibly bioavailable, so you won’t just get a decent dose of antioxidants, you’ll get a dose that your body can absorb and use[*].

-#3: Foods For a Stronger Immune System
+#3: A Stronger Immune System

 Luckily, you don’t have to spend hundreds of dollars on supplements when you’ve got nutrient-dense foods at the ready.